Augustus7734/astrozane-hugo/content/about/about.md

 Over the years, I have embraced opportunities to observe some of the most challenging and profound astronomical phenomena.
 One particularly memorable experience was witnessing the blinking of the Crab Pulsar (magnitude ~17.5) through a 32" telescope.

 Furthermore, I actively engage with the astronomy community by participating in discussions on the Observational Astronomy Discord server.
 This platform serves as an invaluable resource for sharing insights and experiences, allowing me to connect with fellow enthusiasts from around the globe.
 Join the community at [discord.gg/astronomy](https://discord.gg/astronomy).

-## Astronomy Outreach

-[I frequently do astronomy outreach events](https://astrozane.com/astronomy/astronomyoutreach/), both on my own and with astronomy clubs.
-You can often find me set up in downtown Tucson with one of my telescopes showing the Moon or planets to passerby [in the same manner John Dobson did](https://www.youtube.com/watch?v=WSTDLXYMQjg).

 ## Protecting Dark Skies